Dr. Montse Feu is an associate professor of Hispanic Studies at Sam Houston State

 - Women’s Studies

 Correspondencia personal y política de un anarcosindicalista exiliado: Jesús González Malo (1943-1965).
+(Editor, transcriber, and writer of critical introduction).
 Santander: Colección Cuatro Estaciones.
-Universidad de Cantabria, 2016.
+Universidad de Cantabria, 2016

 "Transformation Was Definitely Her Specialty": Teaching Representation with Roberta Fernandez's "Amanda."
 Interdisciplinary Humanities 31.2 (Summer 2014): 47-61.